Snger/reading-notes/frameworks/NHibernate.md

 ## What's NHibernate?
 1. NHibernate not only takes care of the mapping from .NET classes to database tables (and from .NET data types to SQL data types), but also provides data query and retrieval facilities and can significantly reduce development time otherwise spent with manual data handling in SQL and ADO.NET.

+## download NHibernate to project
+1. Download NHibernate, either from SourceForge (http://sourceforge.net/projects/nhibernate/) or NuGet ( Install-Package NHibernate ).
+In the project, add a reference to NHibernate.dll (NuGet already does this).
+Visual Studio will automatically copy the library and its dependencies to the project output directory.
+If you are using a database other than SQL Server, add a reference to its driver assembly to your project.

 ## set up the database connection information for NHibernate
 1. We now set up the database connection information for NHibernate.
 To do this, open the file Web.config automatically generated for your project and add configuration elements according to the listing.
 2. The <configSections> element contains definitions of sections that follow and handlers to use to process their content.
 We declare the handler for the configuration section here.
 NHibernate will take care of the differences and comes bundled with dialects for several major commercial and open source databases.